 Some will go through the laundry and others won’t.
 If you notice your baby spit up on a teddy, clean it right away with a damp cloth and a mild soap solution.

 For the toys that can’t be laundered, lightly hand wash in mild soap and then air dry in the sun.
+Alternatively, these toys can be run through a low-heat dryer cycle after hand washing.
+In either case, heat helps to kill germs.
 As with machine washing, disinfect them regularly.

 2. Bath Toys

 Bathtime is fun for baby but they inevitably pee in the bathwater, and you pray that’s where it stops.
 Then there is the dust and grime you wash off their little bodies.
 Those plastic ducks and other toys are swimming around in all that.

 You get the picture.
 This is a perfect breeding ground for nasty microbes and mold.
 These toys need to be washed and dried every time they’re used (source).

 Wash them after every bath and hang them to dry in a net bag, or an open basket that allows the water to drain out.
 You could also dip them in a bleach solution at a ratio of 1.5 teaspoons of bleach per gallon of water to disinfect them (source).